 The plaques on the walls represent the overview articles.
 For example, examine 'Agriculture' for an essay on agriculture in Britain in the 1980s.
 Selection is made by pointing at the bottom left corner of the plaque and pressing [ACTION].
 You will now arrive at the beginning of the article.
-You can examine it in the usual way, as described in Chapter 14.
+You can examine it in the usual way, as described in the section "Reading text".
 Return to your place in the Gallery by selecting Main.